lextoumbourou/notes/notes/permanent/Categorical Cross-Entropy Loss.md

 ---
-title: Cross-Entropy Loss Function
+title: Categorical Cross-Entropy Loss
+aliases: [Softmax Loss]
 date: 2021-07-29 22:00
 tags:
   - MachineLearning
   - LossFunctions
 ---

-Cross-Entropy is a loss function used in multiclass classification model training.
+Categorical Cross-Entropy Loss Function, also known as Softmax Loss, is a loss function used in multiclass classification model training.
 It applies the [[Softmax Activation Function]] to a model's output (logits) before applying the [[Negative Log-Likelihood]] function.

 Lower loss means closer to the ground truth.